 Value reflective practice, engaging in questions of philosophy, ethics and practise with peers, families and the community; and

 Are valued for their personal and professional contributions by creating an environment of collegiality where communication is open and confidentiality is maintained.

-- To implement a child- centred program based on principles outlined in NSW curriculum and EYLF;
+- To implement a child- centred program based on principles outlined in ACEQCA National Quality Framework and the EYLF;

 - To strive to empower children by using their thoughts and ideas to develop the program;